wade3han/champagne/README.md

-# CHAMPAGNE: Learning Real-world Conversation from Large-Scale Web Videos
+# :champagne: CHAMPAGNE: Learning Real-world Conversation from Large-Scale Web Videos

 This repo contains official JAX implementation of our paper "CHAMPAGNE: Learning Real-world Conversation from Large-Scale Web Videos"
 Datas and model weights will be soon released, stay tuned!